This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use eggplant cores instead of squash?
+Can I use the cores from any type of squash?

 Other Squash and Eggplant Recipes to Try